Est. 1990

 2018 Reception extension and lift

-2024 Safe Space and Activity Rooms
+2024 Community and Activity Rooms

 2025 Two Padel Courts & rainwater harvesting system for environmentally friendly eco loos.